marcelschoen/retro-io/README.md

 The goal of this Java library is to allow to read, extract the contents of, and eventually also write various legacy floppy disk image formats of old 8- and 16-bit computer systems such as Commodore 64, Atari XL, ST or Amiga.

-Most of the actual image processing code will not be implemented in this project; it uses other, existing libraries and code and bundles them in one library, with one common API.
+Some of the actual image processing code might not be implemented in this project; it may use other, existing libraries and code and bundle them in one library, with one common API.
 The "Credits" section below lists projects and people whose code was used to implement this library.

 As a simple proof-of-concept and utility, the code will come as an executable Jar and contain a simple GUI tool that